 Mystery Science is designed to work in a browser on a Mac or PC.
-We support Chrome (recommended), Internet Explorer, Firefox, and Safari.
+We support the following browsers:

 None of the videos play, are they blocked?

 If you are not able to view any of the videos it’s possible your school’s Internet may be blocking our videos.
 Here is how you can check:

 - First, are you able to watch this test video? http://videos.mysteryscience.com/medias/u70qr55u10

 If you are not, then videos are probably blocked by your school.

 Contact your school’s IT department and ask them to unblock these addresses:

 Videos play but with interruptions

 We know how frustrating this can be.
 It most likely has to do with the speed of your Internet connection.

 - Perform an Internet speed test.
 If you’re downloading under 5 Mbps, it is likely that your connection is not fast enough.
 We have an experimental feature that can help with this: you can download the Mystery in advance of class.
 To do this, open a Mystery and click the small “Download Mystery” link towards the bottom of the first slide.
 The Mystery will download in a new tab.
 Keep it open until downloading finishes and use that browser tab to teach your lesson.)